 - Extending the love of Christ to friends.

 - Being a light to those in darkness.

 - To ignite the passion for God in each other.

 Students Learning and Growing Spiritually

 - Increasing in knowledge of God’s Word.

 - Serving in the church.

 - Serving in the world.

 Over the years, we have joyfully watched our children become teens, and our teens become young adults.
 They are an important part of the church body; not separate from the general congregation.
 God desires to give them spiritual gifts and anointings for the growth of the body just as He does the adults.
 Every joint in the body should supply to the parts with need.
-Why is it then so important for our youth to be integrated into the congregation?
+It is so important for our youth to be integrated into the congregation.

-As stated, young people do need times to gather with each other.
-Within our own church body, we have found that these fellowship times are usually organic in nature, being Holy Spirit led and lasting for whatever season is warranted by the group.
+Young people do need times to gather with each other.
+We have found that these fellowship times are usually organic in nature, being Holy Spirit led and lasting for whatever season is warranted by the group.
 This is because the makeup of a church changes with increases and decreases in age groups, ministry emphasis and direction of Holy Spirit.
 This flexibility keeps us from trying to fit square pegs into round holes and maintaining ministries that have served their purposes.
 In essence, our heart desire and motive is to help direct the actions of the youth toward becoming a person of Christ and for Christ, and a partner with (and within) the church body.